-This weekend agenda for the North Carolina side of the Smoky Mountains only scratches the surface of this great park.
+This weekend itinerary for the North Carolina side of the Smoky Mountains only scratches the surface of this great park.
 You’ll need at least another full weekend to visit attractions on the Tennessee side, like Cades Cove.

 Day 1 - North Carolina, Great Smoky Mountains

-Overlooks Of The Great Smoky Mountains
+Enjoy the Overlooks of The Great Smoky Mountains

 As you make your way to and from Clingmans Dome along US 441, take your time.
 Get out of the car and enjoy the spectacular views at the many overlooks along the drive.